ElektraInitiative/libelektra/doc/tutorials/notifications.md

 important, but for GUIs or network services this will have negative impact.

-Since many different I/O management libraries exist (e.g. libuv, glib or libev) the transport plugins use the I/O-interface for their I/O tasks.
+Since many different I/O management libraries exist (e.g. libuv, glib or libev) the transport plugins use the I/O interface for their I/O operations.
 Each I/O management library needs its own I/O binding.
 Developers can also create their own I/O binding for the I/O management library of their choice.